 Intercultural Communication (IC)

 Examines the relationship between communication and culture.
 Communication theory is used to identify and explore barriers and opportunities in communicating with individuals from different cultures and co-cultures.
 Skills necessary for communication across cultures are identified and developed.
-Note: Some sections of this course may carry an experiential learning component.
+Special attention is placed on communicating cross culturally within the U.S.A., including across race, socio-economic class, etc. In addition, the course also explores communicating internationally.
+Note: Most semesters of this course have a required experiential learning component and a course fee.
 See registration booklet for details.

 Examines the impact of socialization on gender roles and the influence of gender roles on communication.
 Looks at the communication behaviors of women and men in same sex and mixed sex contexts.
 Introduces students to current theories of gender communication.
 Examines the function of communication in gender role development.
 This course satisfies requirements for the GWST major/minor.

 Tues/Thurs 12:45-2:05pm in Quad 341 with Karyl Daughters CRN #12473 COMM 351-01A